Southern DHB Staff

 We won’t be asking for any repayments.
-We want to find out where we have been making overpayments and ensure that overpayments are corrected and not continued into the future.
+We want to determine where we have been making overpayments and ensure those are corrected and do not continue into the future.

 How do I know what is happening?

-We will keep updated information posted on our intranet.
-In addition, information is going to be available on our Southern Health website and the national website as we move through the three phases of the process.
+We will update information on our intranet and also on the Southern Health website and the national website as we move through the three phases of the process.

 Will there be any tax or other implications?

-To the extent there are underpayments, those underpayments will be taxed in accordance with the Income Tax Act.
-Therefore, that may have an effect on your overall tax rate, family support allowances, student loans, tax payments, superannuation etc. We can provide you with the details of the calculations so you can see how the payment may affect you.
+To the extent there are underpayments, the payments to you will be taxed in accordance with the Income Tax Act based on your tax code.
+Therefore, it is possible your total earnings may be higher which may increase your overall tax rate and have implications for family support allowances, student loans, tax payments, superannuation etc.

 What happens if I’m owed money?